Dionne Farris

 Breakthrough

-Farris's solo breakthrough came in 1994 with the release of her debut album Wild Seed – Wild Flower on Columbia Records.
-The album's lead single, "I Know", became a massive crossover hit, reaching number four on the Billboard Hot 100 and earning a platinum certification for sales exceeding one million copies in the United States.
+Farris's solo breakthrough came swiftly with her 1994 debut album Wild Seed – Wild Flower on Columbia Records.
+The lead single, "I Know," became an inescapable crossover hit, fusing folk, rock, and soul into a unique alternative sound.

 Key tracks